utopia-foss/utopia/dune/utopia/models/ContDisease/README.md

 ## Possible Future Extensions

-Based on this model, the forest fire model could be implemented.
+-Based on this model, the forest fire model could be implemented.
-More ways to initialize stones.
+-More ways to initialize stones.
+-switch between neighborhoods with a config parameter -a plotting config parameter to only save every n-th plot (perfomance)

 ## References